 - High cholesterol.
 Eating oats, oat bran, and other soluble fibers can somewhat reduce total and low-density lipoprotein (LDL or "bad") cholesterol when consumed as part of a diet low in saturated fat.

 Possibly Effective for

 - Stomach cancer.
-People who eat high-fiber foods, such as oats and oat bran, seem to have a lower risk of stomach cancer.
+Eating high-fiber foods, such as oats and oat bran, seems to lower the risk of stomach cancer.